finale-lua/luaosutils/README.md

 |-----------|-----------|
 |session|If non-nil, the callback function will be called.
 If nil, there was an error and it will not be called.|

 The call is an asynchronous call.
-With this function you return control to Finale and leave its Lua state open with `finenv.RetainLuaState = true`.
+With this function you return control to Finale and leave its Lua state open with `finenv.RetainLuaState = true` or a dialog box.
 The completion function then finishes whatever needs to be done while running in the background.
-The completion function does not run in a separate thread, so you cannot wait on this function to complete within your script.
+The completion function does not run in a separate thread, so you cannot wait on this function to complete directly within your script.
+You could, however, open a modal dialog box and allow it to wait for the completion function.
+A more user-friendly option would be a modeless dialog, because modeless dialogs do not block the user from completing other tasks.
 Be mindful of how long your script runs when running in the background.

 You must keep a reference to the session until the callback is called.
 It will be aborted if the session variable goes out of scope and is garbage-collected.